ultravioletrs/cocos-docs/docs/getting-started.md

 ./build/cocos-cli keys
 ```

-The output will be simillar to this:
+The output will be similar to this:

 ```bash
 2024/08/11 23:44:40 Successfully generated public/private key pair of type: *rsa.PrivateKey